jmf-nyu/miap_diglit/docs/pwd.md

 # The pwd Command

 ## Summary
-Command `pwd` "print working directory" outputs the name of the directory you are currently in, called working directory.
+Command `pwd` _print working directory_ outputs the name of the directory you are currently in, called *working directory*.

 ## Basic command structure
 For all descriptions below, the dollar sign indicates that BASH command prompt.